Neotys-Labs/AMQP/README.md

 ## Overview

-This repository contains NeoLoad Advanced Actions that allows performance testers using NeoLoad to send messages using AMQP or AMQPS protocol.
+This repository contains NeoLoad Advanced Actions that allows performance testers using NeoLoad to send messages using AMQP or AMQPS protocol version 0-9-1, 0-9 and 0-8, and extensions (AMQP 1.0 is not supported).

 | Property           | Value             |
 | ----------------   | ----------------  |